-Chiropractic Software is a specialized, integrated software solution developed specifically for chiropractors to help provide the tools, workflows and processes they need to support their efforts to alleviate patient pain and discomfort and promote healing.
+Chiropractic EHR is a specialized, electronic health records software solution developed specifically for chiropractors to help provide the tools, workflows and processes they need to support their efforts to alleviate patient pain and discomfort and promote healing.

 Chiropractic Software that fully integrates Chiropractic EHR with Practice Management Software increases and streamlines the efficiency of the chiropractic clinic’s operations, giving practitioners and staff the freedom to give more attention to patient care and spend less time on administrative activities and tasks.

 Having this integration provides a seamless user experience, and includes the following benefits:

 - The billing process is easier and more efficient because ICD codes are assigned to each complaint within the Chiropractor Software.

 - Charge capture is an automatic by-product of the practitioner’s documentation.